Rawrshak/Asset-Frameworks/Drafts/template.md

 Background Information for the Standard and other necessary info that the reader needs to know.

-## Motivation
+## Terminology

-The motivation for why the standard is being created
+Any terms that the reader must know.

 ## Specification